California Governor's Office of Emergency Services

 The California Governor's Office of Emergency Services (Cal OES) is a California cabinet-level office responsible for overseeing and coordinating emergency preparedness, response, recovery and homeland security activities within the state.
 The agency was created by AB 38 (2008), superseding both the Office of Emergency Services (OES) and Office of Homeland Security (OHS).

 History

 Cal OES administers the California State Nonprofit Security Grant Program.
 After the Poway synagogue shooting, the California State Legislature passed AB 1548 to establish the California State Nonprofit Security Grant Program in 2019, awarding up to $200,000 per year to religious, political, and mission-based institutions.
 The state allocated $12 million to the program in 2019.
 Security grants had previously been a line item in the state budget since 2015.

+In 2024, then Deputy Director Ryan Buras resigned following numerous allegations of sexual harassment, resulting in three lawsuits against the organization.
+In the aftermath of the allegations, in 2025 a grand jury ruled in favor of Cal OES and Buras after a former employee sued the organization citing alleged retaliation for whistleblowing.

 Organization

 Executive Division

 On July 1, 2013, Mark Ghilarducci was appointed by Governor Jerry Brown.
 Previously, he served as the new secretary of the California Emergency Management Agency (Cal EMA).